archisman-panigrahi/screen-orientation-manager/README.md

 ### Autodetect

-If you want autodetect to work on your device, please add the device information to https://github.com/velvet-os/imagebuilder/issues/334.
+If you want autodetect to work on your device, please add the device information to either https://github.com/velvet-os/imagebuilder/issues/334, or at https://github.com/archisman-panigrahi/surface-RT-screen-rotator/issues so that we can add its configuration to the app.

 Devices supported by autodetect so far:

 - Google Hana (Lenovo Chromebook 300e)